How to optimize images for SEO: 14 Essential tips for image SEO

 Browsers and WordPress now support lazy loading natively through the loading=”lazy” attribute in the <img> tag.
 If you want something more straightforward (and easier), you can use the WordPress plugin that helps with this.

-Lazy loading can greatly improve the performance of image-heavy travel blogs by ensuring that only necessary resources are loaded upfront.
-But it’s important to be careful about lazy loading.
+Lazy Loading can greatly improve the performance of image-heavy travel blogs by ensuring that only necessary resources are loaded upfront.
+But Lazy Loading has its downsides.

 Ahmet Kaplan Elçi, a pioneering SEO expert since the early days of Google and founder of TAXIYO